gabrielsclimaco/vault-terraform/README.md

     `bucker_name`: The name of the S3 Bucket that will serve as [storage for Vault](https://www.vaultproject.io/docs/configuration/storage/s3).
 Beware the S3 [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

+    `vpc_id`: The default [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) id in which Vault resources will be provided

 2. Remove the lock file

     ```sh